stanimoto/consul-template-aws-ssmps/README.md

 If you set the "SSMPS_BASE_PATH" environment variable, the specified path in the template will be treated as a relative path if it doesn't have a leading slash.
 The specified path starting with a slash in the template is always treated as an absolute path.
 So, if you use environment specific values with the SSMPS_BASE_PATH but you want to use some environment agnostic value, you can always specify an absolute path.

 Please note that if you don't set the "SSMPS_BASE_PATH" but the specified path in the template doesn't have a leading slash, it will still be treated as an absolute path.
 So, please be careful if you set a base path while the existing template uses paths in a relative path format.

+### Custom Endpoint

+You can use the environment variable `SSMPS_AWS_SSM_ENDPOINT` to override the default endpoint used for AWS requests.